featurist/browser-monkey/readme.md

 ```

 * `visibleOnly` if true, then only visible elements will be found, if false, then all elements are considered.
 Visible is determined by the element's computed CSS, see [jQuery's :visible selector](https://api.jquery.com/visible-selector/).
 Default is true.
+* `timeout` an integer specifying the milliseconds to wait for an element to appear.
+This can be overriden by specifying the timeout when calling an action.

 ## find